circuit/umd/README.md

   npm run global     // to run Browser global app
 ```

-> The `client_id`'s in the examples are for the circuitsandbox and require the app to run on http://localhost:7000 as defined in `package.json`
+> The `client_id`'s in the examples are for the circuitsandbox and require the browser apps to run on http://localhost:7000 as defined in `package.json`